Table of Contents

 There is one single document that gets the entire process rolling.
 That’s called an invoice.

-An invoice is an itemized list of everything that happened during a transaction between a buyer and a seller.
-It keeps a record of the products and/or services rendered, and other important details like the date, amount due, and method of payment.
+An invoice is an itemized list of all products or services and their total costs provided by a vendor and received by the customer.
+An invoice keeps a record of the products and/or services rendered, and other important details like the date, amount due, and method of payment.

 After the product/service has been delivered, the invoice goes out.
 This is to notify the buyer of exactly what is owed and when it is due.
 Payment terms are also clearly stated, so the buyer knows how long they have to complete the transaction.